codebar/tutorials/sql/lesson2/tutorial.md

  ORDER BY age DESC;
 ```

 Is the result sorted by descending age?
-What happen in ages that appear more than once?
+What happens for ages that appear more than once?
 Are the names sorted?

 You can add more than one order by pairs of expression and direction: